 Where pergolas are traditionally arched, square or rectangular, gazebos are round, often octagonal, and may have decorative aspects that match that of the home and/or deck.
 Others strike a style of their own such as a rustic log cabin, tranquil Japanese garden, elegant Victorian, and more.
 To really maximize a gazebo, have it built with windows, screens and a door to create a quaint and quiet three-season room, set apart from the bustle of everyday life.

 As you design your deck, don’t forget to consider the possibility of adding that sunroom you’ve been wishing for.
-Not only are sunrooms a wonderful place to spend time during a summer heat wave or rainy day, a four-season room is also a haven during winter.
+Not only are sunrooms a wonderful place to spend time during a summer heat wave or rainy day, but a four-season room is also a haven during winter.

 Here’s a rundown of sunroom options: